HelpBot Assistant

 Set up the Quasar project

-To initiate the creation of a new Quasar project, use the following commands:
+To create a new Quasar project, run the following command:

 npm init quasar